kwizeraelvis/SendIT/README.md

 ### Installation

-1)Fork this repo to your local storage.
+- Fork this repo to your local storage.
-2)Run npm install to install diffrent dependencies needed for functioning 3)Run npm run devstart to start the API server
+- Run npm install to install diffrent dependencies needed for functioning
+- Run npm run devstart to start the API server
-N.B.
+- N.B.
 More commands can be found in the package.json

 ### Available API Endpoints